telus/tds-community/packages/DatePicker/DatePicker.md

 ### Usage Criteria

-### Overlay Date Picker
+#### Overlay Date Picker

-- Use the Overlay Date Picker whenever possible as it is the most accessible solution; the input form field is type-accessible and optimized for mobile customers.
+- Use the overlay DatePicker whenever possible as it is the most accessible solution; the input form field is type-accessible and optimized for mobile customers
-- Overlay Date Picker component includes an input form field to allow manual key-in of dates.
+- The overlay DatePicker component includes an input form field to allow manual key-in of dates
-- Overlay Date Picker opens when the Input form field receives focus.
+- The overlay DatePicker opens when the input form field receives focus

 ```jsx
 initialState = { date: moment() }